huideyeren/h2o-proxy-letsencrypt/README.md

 h2o-proxy-letsencrypt
 =====================

-A automated h2o reverse proxy for docker containers.
+A automated h2o reverse proxy with letsencrypt for docker containers.

 DESCRIPTION
 -----------